Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 To ensure accurate time-based aggregations, you must configure a [time spine](/docs/build/metricflow-time-spine).
 The time spine allows you to have accurate metric calculations over different time granularities.

 1. Add a time spine model to your project at whichever granularity needed for your metrics (like daily or hourly).
-2. Configure each time spine in a property file to define how MetricFlow recognizes and uses its columns.
+2. Configure each time spine in a properties YAML file to define how MetricFlow recognizes and uses its columns.
 Follow the instructions in [Configuring time spine in YAML](/docs/build/metricflow-time-spine#configuring-time-spine-in-yaml) documenation.

 For a step-by-step guide, refer to [MetricFlow time spine guide](/guides/mf-time-spine?step=1).